emberjs/rfcs/text/0573-app-boot-hooks.md

 but it would require re-implementing a large part of the interaction between Application and ApplicationInstance, it is easily possible for an application to dig itself into a maintenance nightmare.
+- Make initializers more robust and allow them to return promises.
+This was detailed in [RFC #572], but the cost of initializers (both in bundle size and maintenance) is already high and it would be better to drop them entirely.
+One benefit of initializers that would we would lose is the ability for addons to inject initialization behavior into their host apps implicitly.
+While this is useful, it is also harder to debug this pattern and ultimately makes it harder to maintain Ember apps.

 ## Unresolved questions